rwapp/A11yUITests/README.md

 ## Test Suites

-A11yUITests contains 4 pre-built test suites with tests suitible for different elements.
+A11yUITests contains 4 pre-built test suites with tests suitable for different elements.

 `a11yTestSuiteAll` Runs all tests.

-`a11yTestSuiteImages` Runs tests suitible for images.
+`a11yTestSuiteImages` Runs tests suitable for images.

-`a11yTestSuiteInteractive` runs tests suitible for interactive elements.
+`a11yTestSuiteInteractive` runs tests suitable for interactive elements.

-`a11yTestSuiteLabels` runs tests suitible for static text elements.
+`a11yTestSuiteLabels` runs tests suitable for static text elements.

 Alternatively you can create an array of `A11yTests` enum values for the tests you want to run.